JamesNewton/cardbot/README.md

 https://github.com/jmalins/BattleBot-Control

+Update: Added a pattern of slots to the wheel to support detection of wheel movement for feedback to the controller, allowing precise movement... a low resolution servo encoder.
+The simplest form of this would be a bare wire, wound in and out between the slots, with a pair of wires from the side of the robot that are shorted by that wire when the wheel turns.
+Note this can not detect the direction of rotation, but for most cases, this is enough.

 TODO: Cut one and see how it works, adjust, iterate.
 Especially the crease parameter to see if it can be turned into a score rather than a cut.

-TODO: Add a pattern of slots or holes to the wheel to support detection of wheel movement for feedback to the controller, allowing precise movement... a low resolution servo encoder.